johann-lau/Bot/PurgeCheatsheet.md

 Recommended article: [Full tutorial on discord.py module](https://discordpy.readthedocs.io/en/latest/api.html#message)

 When using the following cheatsheets, remember to replace values inside {Curly Brackets} with their actual value!
-To copy something's ID, go to **User Settings › Appearance › Advanced › Developer Mode**.
-Then, right click on an object and select "Copy ID".
+To copy something's ID, go to **User Settings › Appearance › Advanced › Developer Mode** and enable the option.
+Then, right click an format<sup>[object](#objectfootnote)</sup> and select "Copy ID".

+<a name="objectfootnote">An "object" can be a role, user, server, channel, category, etc.</a>

 ### User and Roles